ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab01.md

 If you find typos or problems with the lab instructions, please report them on Piazza

+This lab is in two parts.

+* The first part is simply an administrative detail: accepting your invitation to your Piazza account.
+* The second part provides an exploration in problem solving using a tool called Picobot.

+# Part 1: Piazza Invitation

+Each pair partner should take a turn doing this step.

+In your UCSD email you should find an invitation to Piazza.
+Please accept the invitation.

+Then visit [https://piazza.com](piazza.com) to log in to Piazza

+Find the UCSD CSE SPIS 2016 course.
+There is a thread on Piazza where you'll be asked to post your github.com id.
+(NOT your password, just your login id.)
+Find this thread.

+If you already have a github.com id, post that id here.
+If you don't have one, create one--the next step tells you how.

+# Part 2: Picobot

 The learning goals associated with this lab and milestone project are the following: